 Living in a simple log cabin he himself constructed in the Rocky Mountains, in the woods outside Lincoln, Montana, he taught himself survival skills, earned what little cash he needed from odd jobs, and read classic texts at the local library.

 The world would never have heard of him again if it had just left him alone.
+He said so himself, in an interview he gave in prison in 1999.

-But a four years later, as real estate and industrial developers started destroying the wilderness around his home, he turned to sabotage.
+As real estate and industrial developers started destroying the wilderness around his home, he turned to sabotage.
 His reading habits changed; now he was devouring books on history, sociology and political theory.
 Three years later, in 1978 — nine years after his sudden exit from the academia — he fashioned his first bomb from junkyard parts and wood.

 Kaczynski’s sporadic campaign spanned 18 years, including a two protracted breaks, of three and six years respectively.
 He targeted information technologists, geneticists, materials engineers and psychologists, as well as airline executives and lumber companies with his shrapnel bombs.
 The FBI designated his file UNABOM, for University & Airline Bomber.